How to Split Rent with Roommates

 Rent Split Calculators

-Not to mention, these calculators enable you to input details about different scenarios.
+If you don't want to use an app but still want splitting to be relatively easy, there are several online calculators that can help.
+These calculators enable you to input details about different scenarios.
 So, you can use them even if your roommate situation is a bit unusual.

 Here are a few of our favorite rent split calculators: